kupl/PyTER/README.md

 The result of dynamic analysis will be stored in `/<each project folder>/pyter` folder.
 For example, you can find dynamic analysis result of requests-3179 program in `/pyter/benchmark/requests-3179/pyter`.
+There are two important files in the dynamic analysis:

+* `neg.json` : candidate variables and types of those variables when running negative test cases
+* `pos.json` : candidate variables and types of those variables when running positive test cases

 ### 2. Running PyTER